TejasGorde67/TejasGorde67/README.md

 # Hi, I'm Tejas 👋

 I'm a Full-Stack Developer with expertise in frontend, backend, and mobile application development.
 I also have interest in **Applied AI** & Data driven Application.
-I'm always eager to learn and collaborate on high-impact projects.
+I'm always eager to learn and collaborate on high-impact projects

 ## 🛠 Technologies & Tools